leon001/AIMv6/doc/toolchain.md

  * `--enable-languages=c`: build only the C compiler.
  * `--without-headers`: we don't have any headers yet.
+ * `--with-newlib`: we don't have a working libc yet.
  * `--disable-libssp`: `libssp` will (likely) fail, so disable it now.
 If you come into any other subpackage that fails to build, disable them as well.
+ * `--with-system-zlib`: if you are cross compiling, the shipped `zlib` will (likely) fail.
+It's okay to use the one installed on your system.
+ * Parameters controlling thumb, interwork and multilib still apply.

 Still, run `make` and then `make install` after configuration.